Muhammad Hamad Alizai

 Guardian Angel: Unlocking the power of IoT for developing regions through GenAI

-Selected Publications (complete list, also available on google scholar with citation statistics)
+Selected Publications (complete list, also on Google Scholar)

-Sayid-Ali A, Soomro A, Rafay A, Alizai M.H, Bhatti N
+Sayid-Ali A, Rafay A, Soomro A, Alizai M.H, Bhatti N

 The Internet of Batteryless Things